Faculty and Staff

 Research Associate Professor and Director, Center for Economic Development

 Dr. Lendel works with the EPC on economic development research.
-She conducts research associated with energy intensive manufacturing, electricity industries and with shale development.
-She specializes in international shale development.
-She graduated from both Ivano-Frankivsk National Technical University of Oil and Gas in Ukraine and Moscow Gubkin Academy of Oil and Gas in Russia.
+She conducts research associated with energy intensive manufacturing, electricity industries and shale development, especially related to downstream and petrochemical industries.

 Dr. Heidi Gorovitz Robertson

 Dr. Robert A. Simons

 Professor, Real Estate and Urban Planning and Development, Economics and Urban Studies, and Chair, Department of Urban Studies

-Dr. Simons researches and teaches courses on real estate market analysis and development finance, among other topics.
-He is the faculty adviser for the graduate certificate program in Real Estate Development and Finance.
-He has authored over 60 papers and 4 books, and has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.
+Dr. Simons researches and teaches courses on real estate market analysis.
+Dr. Simons has provided expert testimony on the economic effects of environmental contamination and resource extraction, including natural gas development and transport, on property values and infrastructure.